Matrix200086/Ophir-CSS-Crash-Course/README.md

 On the div wrapping the elements inside this section (the navbar), <br>

-we register the container and flex class.
+we register the container and flex class.<br>

-•	.container: we will use this utility class in every section to make sure that the inner elements do not exceed a certain width which we'll specify in CSS
+.container: we will use this utility class in every section to make sure that the inner elements do not exceed a certain width which we'll specify in CSS<br>

-•	.flex: we will use this utility class to display children elements in a horizontally aligned manner (side-by-side) using CSS Flexbox.
+.flex: we will use this utility class to display children elements in a horizontally aligned manner (side-by-side) using CSS Flexbox.<br>

-Inside the div we have an h1 with class of logo and two navigation links li>a with the outline classes, respectively.
+Inside the div we have an ```h1``` with class of logo and two navigation links ```li>a``` with the outline classes, respectively.<br>

 At this point, our page will look all plain and bare like this:
 Ophir Institute
 •	Log in